crytic/building-secure-contracts/program-analysis/echidna/smart-contract-fuzzing-at-scale.md

 * the base config file will be exploration.yaml
 * the time to run the initial instance will be 3600 seconds (1 hour)
 * the time to run each "generations" will be 1800 seconds (30 minutes)
-* the overall timeout for the campaign will be 99999999999999 (practically infinite)
+* the campaign will run with timeout in -1, which means continuous mode (infinite)
-* the number of echidna instances per generation will be 8 (this should be adjusted according to the number of available cores but avoid using all your cores if you don't want to kill your server)
+* the number of echidna instances per generation will be 8.
+This should be adjusted according to the number of available cores but avoid using all your cores if you don't want to kill your server
 * the target contract is named `C`
 * the file that contains the contract is `test.sol`

 Finally, we will log the stdout and stderr in `parade.log` and `parade.err` and fork the process to let it run forever.

 ```
-$ echidna-parade --config exploration.yaml --initial_time 3600 --gen_time 1800 --timeout 99999999999999 --ncores 8 --contract C test.sol > parade.log 2> parade.err &
+$ echidna-parade --config exploration.yaml --initial_time 3600 --gen_time 1800 --timeout -1 --ncores 8 --contract C test.sol > parade.log 2> parade.err &
 ```

 **After you run this command, exit the shell so you won't kill it accidentally if your connect fails**